 “See that really wasn’t so bad” the elderly lady said to him when they had finally landed and the plane had stopped taxiing to the loading door.

 The bus ride to the mountain village Ian was heading to, was about an hour-long.
-He had already made plans to stay with a local couple for his stay in China, which was a decision based from a previous visit.
+He had already made plans to stay with a local couple, which was a decision based from a previous visit.
 He found the Shang Simla home base camp to be too crowded, and the establishment was never kept well cleaned.
 In fact, with all the rotten food and dirty dishes sitting around, it could be down right putrid.
 The owners also played music twenty-four hours a day, right outside the bedrooms.
 It was not a place that he ever wanted to stay at again.
-So this time, he would be the guest of the Wang family, Shen and Maya.
+So this time he would be the guest of the Wang family, Shen and Maya.

 “Good morning,” she said.
 “I’m Mrs Maya Wang.
 Have you just come to visit our small town?”

 “Yes, good morning.
 Nice to meet you,” he said then bowed his head in the customary Chinese greeting.
 “I’m Ian Bell,” he replied, all the while focusing on the word Mrs, over and over in his head.
 Married, just his luck.

 After opening the gate, she invited him inside to meet her husband.

 Once he was settled in the small, simple living room, he noticed Shen wave his hand and Maya left the room.
 The two men discussed their working lives and then, the reason Ian had come to China.